 For further information, see this OHCHR brief on human rights data and the Right to Education Monitoring Guide on the importance of disaggregated data.

 As yet, there are no formal or informal processes for civil society reporting on SDG4, although there will be opportunity for civil society engagement at the national, regional, and international levels of the follow-up and review process.
 For further information and practical information on how to engage with Voluntary National Reviews, see GCE's Time to Deliver: Voluntary National Reviews for SDG4 and Education 2030.

 Civil society can hold states to account using a human rights-based approach in their monitoring and advocacy efforts, for example, by reporting to human rights mechanisms at the national, regional, and international levels, especially where education as articulated in Education 2030 and the right to education converge (table forthcoming).

-For further information, see the Danish Institute for Human Rights’s Human Rights in Follow-up and Review of the 2030 Agenda for Sustainable Development and Realising rights through the sustainable development goals: The role of national human rights institutions.
+For further information, see the Danish Institute for Human Rights’s Human Rights in Follow-up and Review of the 2030 Agenda for Sustainable Development, Realising rights through the sustainable development goals: The role of national human rights institutions, and Human rights guide to the Sustainable Development Goals.

 To read more on applying human rights indicators to Education 2030, see our report Applying Right to Education Indicators to the Post-2015 Agenda